chmin1020/MyRestaurantGallery/README.md

 __MyRestaurantGallery__ is an android application which allows you to save impressive restaurant information that you know as list forms.
-You can save data such as date, name, image, and simple memo as one information item, and you can use GPS on the map interface for getting location.
+You can save data such as date, name, image, and simple memo as one information item, and you can use map interface with search function for getting location.
 This information are displayed as simple form list that have (image, name, category, rate) in it.
 You can show each information by clicking each item in the list, or edit saved information by clicking the edit button.
-If you don't designate a proper image for your item, the app provides default images automatically.
-You can check how those functions work in the real app environment with screenshot images down below :)
+If you don't designate a proper image for your item, the app provides proper default images automatically by category selection.
+You can check how those functions work in the real app environment with gif images down below :)

-In order to back up and restore those saved contents, I make the app user must login for using this app by google authentications.
+In order to back up and restore those saved contents, I make the app user must login for using this app by google authentication.
 Thanks to that, you can restore your old saved data when you install this app again later except the situation that you already withdrew your account.

 For providing those functions to users, I needed database for saving information, authentication system for back up those data, and network searching API for location search of restaurants.
-So I applied authentication and database of Firebase, room database for local DB, and kakao map API with Retrofit2 interface on this app.
+So I applied authentication and database of Firebase(Firestore and Storage), room database for local DB, and kakao map API with Retrofit2 interface on this app.
 You can check structure of code, used API for this app, each purpose of API, etc down below.